People's Liberation Army: Since 1980

+Overseas deployments and peacekeeping operations

+In addition to its Support Base in Djibouti, the PLA operates a base in Tajikistan and a listening station in Cuba.
+The Espacio Lejano Station in Argentina is operated by a PLA unit.
+The PLAN has also undertaken rotational deployments of its warships at the Ream Naval Base in Cambodia.

 The People's Republic of China has sent the PLA to various hotspots as part of China's role as a prominent member of the United Nations.
 Such units usually include engineers and logistical units and members of the paramilitary People's Armed Police and have been deployed as part of peacekeeping operations in Lebanon, the Republic of the Congo, Sudan, Ivory Coast, Haiti, and more recently, Mali and South Sudan.